y330/nlp-code-generation-blog/src/posts/limitations.md

 ---
 title: Limitations
 date: 2021-10-07
-excerpt: NLP Code Generation will never replace developers... or will it?
+excerpt: NLP Code Generation will never replace developers - or will it?
 ---

 ![illustration](/img/limitations.png)